Robert Peary: Lack of independent validation

 Peary did not submit his evidence for review to neutral national or international parties or to other explorers.
 Peary's claim was certified by the National Geographic Society (NGS) in 1909 after a cursory examination of Peary's records, as NGS was a major sponsor of his expedition.
 This was a few weeks before Cook's Pole claim was rejected by a Danish panel of explorers and navigational experts.

 The National Geographic Society limited access to Peary's records.
 At the time, his proofs were not made available for scrutiny by other professionals, as had been done by the Danish panel.
 Gilbert Hovey Grosvenor persuaded the United States National Academy of Sciences not to get involved.
-The Royal Geographical Society (RGS) of London gave Peary a one-off medal (created by sculptor Kathleen Scott, later widow of Robert Falcon Scott), in 1910, despite internal council splits which only became known in the 1970s.
+The Royal Geographical Society (RGS) of London gave Peary a one-off medal (created by sculptor Kathleen Scott, later widow of Robert Falcon Scott), in 1910, despite internal council splits that became known only in the 1970s.
 The RGS based their decision on the belief that the NGS had performed a serious scrutiny of the "proofs", which was not the case.
 Neither the American Geographical Society nor any of the geographical societies of semi-Arctic Scandinavia has recognized Peary's North Pole claim.